jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-13.md

-+++
+---
-title=  "Smith in Geneva"
+title: "Smith in Geneva"
-heading=  "Chapter 13"
+linkTitle: "Chapter 13"
-description=  "In the end of August, Smith and his pupils left Toulouse and made an extensive tour in the South of France" date=  2015-09-18 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-12" linkbtext=  "Chapter 12" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-14" linkftext=  "Chapter 14"
+description: "In the end of August, Smith and his pupils left Toulouse and made an extensive tour in the South of France"
-+++
+date: 2015-09-02
+author: "Rae"
+image: "/covers/life.jpg"
+---

 In the end of August, Smith and his pupils left Toulouse and made an extensive tour in the South of France.
 (Stewart) No other record remains of this tour.